code-and-effect/effective_test_bot/README.md

 # How to use this gem

-Effective TestBot is a 3-layered cake of testing deliciousness.
+Effective TestBot provides 4 different layers of support to a developer writing minitest capybara feature tests:

-The bottom layer consists of advanced individual minitest assertions and capybara quality of life helper functions.
+1.) a whole bunch of individual minitest assertions and capybara quality of life helper functions.

-The middle layer is a meta testing DSL -- 1-liners for you to use in your regular minitest tests that run entire test suites (10-50+ assertions) against a page or controller.
+2.) one-liner test suites -- run entire test suites (10-50+ assertions) against a page, or use these methods to aid in writing larger feature tests.

+3.) record animated .gifs of test runs - enable auto-save on failure or run in tour mode to generate feature walkthroughs.

-The final layer builds on the bottom two, run `rake test:bot` to scan every route in your application and choose an appropriate test suite to run.
+4.) full application automated testing - run `rake test:bot` to scan every route in your application and choose an appropriate test suite to run.

 ## Minitest Assertions

 The following assertions are added for use in any minitest & capybara integration test:

-- `assert_signed_in` visits the devise `new_user_session_path` and checks for the `devise.failure.already_authenticated` content
+- `assert_signed_in` visits the devise `new_user_session_path` and checks for the `devise.failure.already_authenticated` content.
-- `assert_signed_out` visits the devise `new_user_session_path` and checks for absense of the `devise.failure.already_authenticated` content
+- `assert_signed_out` visits the devise `new_user_session_path` and checks for absense of the `devise.failure.already_authenticated` content.
-- `assert_page_title` makes sure there is an html <title></title> present
+- `assert_page_title` makes sure there is an html <title></title> present.
-- `assert_submit_input` makes sure there is an input[type='submit'] present
+- `assert_submit_input` makes sure there is an input[type='submit'] present.
 - `assert_page_status` checks for a given http status, default 200.
-- `assert_current_path(path)` asserts the current page path
+- `assert_current_path(path)` asserts the current page path.
-- `assert_redirect(from_path)` optionally with to_path, makes sure the current page path is not from_path
+- `assert_redirect(from_path)` optionally with to_path, makes sure the current page path is not from_path.
-- `assert_no_js_errors` - checks for any javascript errors on the page
+- `assert_no_js_errors` - checks for any javascript errors on the page.
 - `assert_no_unpermitted_params` makes sure the last submitted form did not include any unpermitted params and prints out any unpermitted params that do exist.
-- `assert_no_exceptions` checks for any exceptions in the last page request and gives a stacktrace if there was
+- `assert_no_exceptions` checks for any exceptions in the last page request and gives a stacktrace if there was.
-- `assert_no_html_form_validation_errors` checks for frontend html5 errors
+- `assert_no_html_form_validation_errors` checks for frontend html5 errors.
-- `assert_jquery_ujs_disable_with` makes sure all input[type=submit] elements on the page have the data-disable-with property set
+- `assert_jquery_ujs_disable_with` makes sure all input[type=submit] elements on the page have the data-disable-with property set.
-- `assert_flash` optionally with the desired :success, :error key and/or message, makes sure the flash is set
+- `assert_flash` optionally with the desired :success, :error key and/or message, makes sure the flash is set.
-- `assert_assigns` asserts a given rails view_assigns object is present
+- `assert_assigns` asserts a given rails view_assigns object is present.
 - `assert_no_assigns_errors` use after a form submit to make sure your assigned rails object has no errors.
 Prints out any errors if they exist.
 - `assert_assigns_errors` use after an intentionally invalid form submit to make sure your assigned rails object has errors, or a specific error.